qualiture/BASEnvSync/README.md

 **TL;DR: Exports and imports SAP Business Application Studio environment settings**

 If you're a developer working with **[SAP Business Application Studio ("BAS")](https://www.sap.com/products/technology-platform/business-application-studio.html)**, chances are you are using its terminal a lot.
 Having worked with Linux, OS X and macOS for decades, I developed a habit of tweaking the terminal shell to my taste.
-Heavily customized Bash prompts displaying Git branch status, execution times, autocomplete, command history, custom aliases, etc.
+Carefully crafted, heavily customized Bash prompts displaying Git branch status, execution times, autocomplete, command history, custom aliases, etc.

-If all this resonates with you, then this NPM package might just be for you as well.
+If all this resonates with you, then this VSCode extension might just be for you as well.

 Many years ago, when working in multiple **SAP Business Application Studio** developer spaces simultaneously, I had quite the struggle to make sure all my spaces more or less had the same developer experience / look and feel.